The 3 Most High Power Green Foods

 Who it’s not good for:

-It is widely believed that spirulina contains vitamin B12 and is helpful for vegetarians lacking this important nutrient.
-However, studies show that the vitamin in this particular form is not assimilated into the body therefore it should not be used to bolster a deficiency of vitamin B12.
+It is widely believed that spirulina contains vitamin B12 and is beneficial for vegetarians who lack this vital nutrient.
+However, studies show that the body does not absorb this form of vitamin; therefore, it should not be used to treat a vitamin B12 deficiency.

 How to use it:

 Spirulina is usually found at health food stores as a powder.
-Look for powders that have a deep green/blueish color and smell fresh.
+Look for powders with a deep green/blueish colour and a fresh smell.
 Spirulina can be added to smoothies, salad dressings and raw desserts.
-Do not heat spirulina when preparing it and store it in a cold environment.
-Most adults can take 1-2tbs.
+Do not heat spirulina when preparing it, and store it in a cold environment.
+Most adults can take 1-2 tbsp.
 Start slowly and increase dosage.

 Chinese Medicine Food Therapy Online Course